bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 the *i*-th volume, with `[0,0,0]` for *non-diffusion-weighted* (also called *b*=0 or *low-b*) volumes.
-Inherent to the FSL format for `.bvec` specification is the fact that the coordinate system of the bvecs is with respect to the participant (i.e., defined by the axes of the corresponding dwi.nii file) and not the magnet's coordinate system, which means that any rotations applied to the DWI data also need to be applied to the corresponding `.bvec` file.
+Inherent to the FSL format for `.bvec` specification is the fact that the coordinate system of the bvecs is with respect to the participant (in other words, defined by the axes of the corresponding `_dwi` file) and not the magnet's coordinate system.
+The most relevant implication for this choice is that any rotations applied to the DWI data also need to be applied to the corresponding `.bvec` file.

 Example of `.bvec` file, with *N*=6, with two *b*=0 volumes in the beginning: